John Rzeznik: Early life

 Rzeznik's father died at the age of 53 on February 2, 1981, from a diabetic coma when Rzeznik was 15 years old.
-On October 26, 1982, his mother died at the age of 51 from a sudden heart attack in the family's living room.
+On October 26, 1982, his mother died at the age of 51 from a sudden heart attack in the family's living room when Rzeznik was 16 years old.
 Having lost both of his parents, he was brought up by his four older sisters, Phyllis, Fran, Gladys and Kate, with help from their cousin, John Guljas.
 He paid for his own apartment using Social Security Survivor Benefit checks.
 It was during this period and while attending McKinley Vocational High School that Rzeznik began playing the guitar.
 He briefly attended Buffalo State College, dropping out after his first year.

 Career

 Goo Goo Dolls

 In 1985, Rzeznik formed the band that became the Goo Goo Dolls with Robby Takac.
 Previously Rzeznik had been in a band with Takac's cousin, called The Beaumonts.

 In the early days of the Goo Goo Dolls, the band performed at gigs relentlessly, with Takac as the frontman (Rzeznik gradually becoming the frontman over the next few albums, as each new album contained more songs sung by Rzeznik than the last).
 They were soon picked up by a small record label, Celluloid.
 Under Celluloid, they released their first eponymous album on a $750 budget (later the re-prints would be referred to as "First Release").
 This attracted the attention of a larger record label, Metal Blade, who released their next few albums.

 For the next few years, the band toured and worked on new material.
 The band received early success with the single "Name" as well as being featured in Freddy's Dead: The Final Nightmare with the song "I'm Awake Now".
-Fast forward to their album Dizzy Up The Girl, the single "Iris" became a critical success due in large part to the release of the film City of Angels and it being a featured music video for the film.
+Fast forward to their album Dizzy Up the Girl, the single "Iris" became a critical success due in large part to the release of the film City of Angels and it being a featured music video for the film.

 Other activity

 Following the album Gutterflower, Rzeznik wrote "Always Know Where You Are" and "I'm Still Here" for the Disney film Treasure Planet, which were also released as a single independently from the band.

+He, along with Ryan Cabrera produced the latter's 2004 album Take It All Away with Rzeznik being the main producer.

 From October to December 2007, Rzeznik was a judge alongside Sheila E. and Australian Idol judge and marketing manager Ian "Dicko" Dickson on the Fox network's The Next Great American Band.

 On June 19, 2008, Rzeznik was inducted into the Songwriters Hall of Fame and was awarded the Hal David Starlight Award.

 On March 24, 2014, Cash Cash released their new single "Lightning".
 The single featured Rzeznik on vocals and was written by Cash Cash and Rzeznik together.

 On November 29, 2020, he participated in a virtual fundraiser to help combat hunger and raise money for the Community Foodbank of New Jersey.